ibizaman/selfhostblocks/demo/homeassistant/README.md

 You can login with `ssh -F ssh_config example`.
 You just need to accept the fingerprint.

+The VM's hard drive is a file name `nixos.qcow2` in this directory.
+It is created when you first create the VM and re-used since.
+You can just remove it when you're done.

+That being said, the VM uses `tmpfs` to create the writable nix store so if you stumble in a disk space issue, you must increase the `virtualisation.vmVariantWithBootLoader.virtualisation.memorySize` setting.

 ### Secrets {#secrets}

 _More info about the secrets._